Lost Odyssey: Localization

 The game was localized into multiple languages, but all the lip syncing was for the English dialogue: this was done partly to show western audiences appreciation for their support of the title, and also because Japanese audiences had grown used to out-of-sync dialogue with dubbed Western films.
 English voice recording was done in Los Angeles.
 Localization was handled by Microsoft: initially, different departments in each region handled localization for their region.
 The need to translate and then include the material at long distance proved problematic, so the main development team brought the localization team into the main production, introducing them to easy-to-use development tools so changes could be made easily without direct consultation with Feelplus.
 The story segments written by Shigematsu were translated by Jay Rubin, a noted American academic and translator from Harvard University noted for translating the works of Haruki Murakami.
 Microsoft chose Rubin as they wanted Shigematsu's material treated and translated with the utmost respect possible.
-When first approached, Rubin was skeptical, as he did not want to work in a medium that generally seemed to glorify violence.
-However, he eventually agreed to have a look at the material, and was shocked by the anti-violence message present throughout all the stories while remaining family-friendly.
+When first approached, Rubin was skeptical, as he did not want to work in a medium that generally seemed to glorify violence, but eventually agreed to have a look at the material, and was shocked by the anti-violence message present throughout all the stories while remaining family-friendly.
 He referred to the messages within Shigematsu's stories as "essentially Buddhistic", and was surprised that Microsoft had contacted him in the first place given the stories' visual novel medium within the context of Lost Odyssey.